Tunable Bands in 1D Fractional Quantum Media

 Quantum dynamics are inherently probabilistic, governed by wavefunctions that evolve through a superposition of possible particle paths.
-Traditionally, these paths correspond to Brownian motion with Gaussian-distributed step lengths \cite{feynman1965, griffiths2005, FeynmanPathIntSE}.
+Traditionally, these paths correspond to Brownian motion with Gaussian-distributed step lengths~\cite{feynman1965, griffiths2005, FeynmanPathIntSE}.
 However, in complex, disordered, or fractal media, transport often deviates from this Gaussian limit and follows Lévy statistics, where rare but large steps give rise to anomalous diffusion, with the length of these steps generally increasing when $q$ is reduced from 2~\cite{zaburdaev2015, metzler2000, laskin2000, NickLaskin}.
 Furthermore, it should be noted that varying the Lévy index above 2 is traditionally disallowed because the resulting probability distributions have oscillatory tails that output negative probabilities upon Fourier inversion.
 In quantum, we can interpret this as negative weights on probability via a quasiprobability~\cite{Tatarskii_1983} approach, meaning the negative weights on probability for $q > 2$ encode complex material behavior~\cite{JoshLewisThesis}.

-To describe such anomalous quantum transport, the fractional Schrödinger equation (FSE) extends the classical framework by incorporating fractional derivatives derived from Lévy flight path integrals \cite{laskin2000, NickLaskin}.
+To describe such anomalous quantum transport, the fractional Schrödinger equation (FSE) extends the classical framework by incorporating fractional derivatives derived from Lévy flight path integrals~\cite{laskin2000, NickLaskin}.
 This generalization introduces a fractional order $q$ that defines the Lévy index of the system and the diffusive nature of its quantum states.

-When a quantum particle experiences a periodic potential, its energy spectrum forms bands, with allowed energy states, or eigenstates, described by Bloch’s theorem \cite{kittel2004}.
+When a quantum particle experiences a periodic potential, its energy spectrum forms bands, with allowed energy states, or eigenstates, described by Bloch’s theorem~\cite{kittel2004}.
 These bands follow a repeating periodic structure within the Brillouin zone in quasi-momentum.
-These bands repeat periodically within the Brillouin zone in quasi-momentum, or k-space.
+These bands repeat periodically within the Brillouin zone in quasi-momentum, or $k$-space.
 Altering a particle's diffusive nature modifies the allowed states, resulting in a topological transition of the ground band.
-We examine this transition for its potential use in computation, where valleytronics exploits naturally occurring valleys in band structure as informational degrees of freedom \cite{Vitale2019}, and in transport phenomena, where the effective mass governs carrier mobility \cite{AMERI20076}.
+We examine this transition for its potential use in computation, where valleytronics exploits naturally occurring valleys in band structure as informational degrees of freedom~\cite{Vitale2019}, and in transport phenomena, where the effective mass governs carrier mobility~\cite{AMERI20076}.